 You will most likely need the following types of digital tools for teaching English virtually:

-Learn more about the digital tools that you can use in your online ESL classroom.
+Need more digital tools?
+Find the best to use in your online ESL classroom.

 Teaching method

 Considering that most of your class interaction will happen onscreen, you may have to adapt your teaching techniques to a virtual environment or try new practices that could work with online learners.
-For instance, a popular approach for teaching young learners virtually is total physical response (TPR), where the teacher makes use of body language and movements, such as gesturing and acting, in order to generate reactions or responses from the students.
+For instance, a popular approach to teaching young learners virtually is total physical response (TPR), where the teacher uses body language and movement, such as gestures and acting, to elicit responses from students.
 If you intend to use this teaching method or other techniques, specify how you plan to use them in your online class lesson plan.

-Here are 5 popular ESL teaching methods you should know.
+Find popular ESL teaching methods you should know to use in your teaching practice.

 Introduction

 Especially when teaching new students, it’s crucial to make them feel comfortable at the beginning of the class.
-Aside from welcoming or greeting them, the first few minutes of the lesson should be dedicated to letting them settle in and adjust to an English-speaking environment.
+Aside from welcoming them, the first few minutes of the lesson should be dedicated to helping them settle in and adjust to an English-speaking environment.
 For this reason, you can include the following in your lessons:

 Once your students are all warmed up, you can introduce the topic or, if necessary, review what they learned in the previous class.

-Here are 10 great ESL warm-up activities to try with your students.
+Check out these great ESL warm-up activities to get your students talking.

 Topic presentation